Posts

 Image

 The trailhead - License our images here .
 The Looking Glass Rock is a huge monolith with shiny iced cliffs that work as mirrors for the sun in winter.
-This is the most popular hike in Pisgah National Forest, so... we ended parking on the roadside - not much parking space at the trailhead.
+The trail to the top is the most popular hike in Pisgah National Forest, so... we ended parking on the roadside - not much parking space at the trailhead.
 Many switchbacks in the first section of the climb.
 This is why many say that this trail is hard, but is not that bad.
 Moderate would be a better definition.
 At the end of the trail is the sloped flat with the reward for making the effort of walking up here.
 Great views of the Smokies from the end of the Looking Glass Rock trail.
+We rested up there and ate a snack.
 Ten minutes later, arrived a bunch of young hikers that began to compete for the closest selfie to the edge of the cliff.
 Instagramic nonsense.
-At 4,000 feet elevation, a fall is not joke.
-We left.
-On the way back, we stopped at ev
+A fall from this high is not joke.
+We l

 Image

 The Davidson River through Pisgah National Forest, North Carolina - License our images here .
 We got a campsite in the Hemlock Loop of the Davidson River Recreation Area.
 No electricity, but potable water across the street.
-Nights were cold, days were awesome.
-This recreation area is at the entrance of Pisgah National Forest coming from the city of Brevard - the biblical name means "summit", or so is said.
-The forest is a paradise of waterfalls and white squirrels.
+Nights were cold.
+Days were awesome.
+This recreation area is at the entrance of Pisgah National Forest coming from the city of Brevard - the biblical name means "summit", or so it's said.
+This forest is a paradise of waterfalls - check this post and this one - and white squirrels.
 A couple of centuries ago, the Davidson brothers landed in this spot of Transylvania County.
 No worries, no Dracula around here.
 View from the trail: The Davidson River close to Brevard.
 A few hiking trails crisscross the recreation area.
 Some allow mountain bikes.
-One follows the river and ends in Brevard - there is a Walmart there.
-From this trail we saw the o
+One follows the river and ends in Brevard - there is

 Image